 Live performances have taken him from Glastonbury Festival to The Royal Albert Hall, and across to Europe.
 His recorded work has received airplay on BBC Radio 3 (Jazz on 3, Late Junction and Jazz Requests), BBC Radio 2 (Jamie Cullum), BBC 6 Music (Introducing...) and Jazz FM, having also recorded live broadcasts for Jez Nelson's Jazz on 3 show from Manchester Jazz Festival and The Vortex in London.
 In addition, session work for publishers Boosey & Hawkes has been used for television broadcast.

-A committed music educator, Mark holds a Postgraduate Certificate in Higher Education and is Deputy Head of Drums at BIMM Bristol where he enjoys teaching on the undergraduate degree programme.
-He has been invited to tutor on several summer school courses, including RhythmFest (run by Rhythm magazine) alongside Craig Blundell, Colin Woolway and BIMM colleague James Hester.
-In 2011 he was approached by Jam Track Central to compose music and record video for playalong tuition downloads.
+A committed music educator, Mark enjoys teaching on the undergraduate degree programme at BIMM Bristol, where he is deputy head of the drum faculty.
+He has been invited to tutor on several summer school courses, including RhythmFest (run by Rhythm magazine) alongside Craig Blundell, Colin Woolway and BIMM colleague, James Hester.
+In 2011 he was approached by Jam Track Central to compose music and record video for play-along tuition downloads.

 A self-confessed transcription nerd, Mark has recently been engaged to transcribe the drum and percussion parts for Paul Simon's latest album Stranger to Stranger, published worldwide through Music Sales Ltd.